hilljb/python-jsonrpc/README.md

 implementations are part of the communication network).
 The goal is to also provide an asynchronous event-driven and reactor-based framework (so that procedure calls requiring some time don't block calls that may be returned immediately).

+Finally, the module is being released under the [https://www.gnu.org/licenses/lgpl.html](LGPL).
+The goal here is to allow the module to be used as a library in proprietary projects while maintaining the open-source property of the library itself.